quacksouls/bitburner/doc/guide/misc.md

 # Miscellaneous topics

 Your Hacknet farm and server hacking can quickly generate a large amount of passive income.
-In this section, you will explore two game mechanics that can provide a huge sum of money in a relatively short amount of time.
-The third topic discussed in this section will help you to automate a particular aspect of the game.
+In this chapter, you will explore two game mechanics that can provide a huge sum of money in a relatively short amount of time.
+Finally, the chapter will help you to automate a particular aspect of the game.

 ## Stock Market